 In addition, jConnect for JDBC can access Oracle, AS/400, and other data sources using Sybase DirectConnect.

 In some instances, the jConnect implementation of JDBC deviates from the JDBC specifications.
-See "Restrictions on and interpretations of JDBC standards" on page 102.
+For more information, see "Restrictions on and interpretations of JDBC standards" on page 114.

 CHAPTER 2 Programming Information